ElevenThirty/markdown/markdown.md

 The wind won.
 White water boiled off the starboard bow.
 A scream from the lookout brought sailors racing to drop anchor.
 Too late.
 A fang of rock rising from the sea ripped the Girona's flank; she gutted herself upon it.
 Her back broke, her side opened, her entrails burst from her.
 Cannons, cannon balls, small arms, stores, coffers and 1,300 sick men, too exhausted to struggle, sank into the convulsive surf.

-**Four centuries later the shipwreck was discovered under 30 feet of icy water, treasures lost on that fateful day included:**
+*Four centuries later the shipwreck was discovered under 30 feet of icy water, treasures lost on that fateful day included:*

 - A ornamental winged salamander
 - Gold cross of the Knight of Malta
 - Gilded brass dolphin
 - Lapis lazuli cameos
 - Silver sculpture of a grotesque face.
-- Gold ducats
+- Gold Ducats

 **The Author:** *Veteran Belgin dicer Robert Sténuit spent two days at 432 feet beneath the sea in a pioneering test he described in “The Deepest Days”, National Geographic, April 1965.
 Here he tells the dramatic story of finding the Girona.*